ClaudioNahmad/ProyectoMACSS/README.md

 directory the TEX and PDF for our first short presentation.

 The notebook for our [final presentation](https://github.com/FavioVazquez/ProyectoMACSS/blob/master/Final%20Presentation.ipynb) uses CAMB so if you want to run it be sure that you have it installed.
-This is theofficial repo for PyCamb https://github.com/cmbant/CAMB.
+This is the official repo for PyCamb https://github.com/cmbant/CAMB.